zqfang/drugai/README.md

 ## Usage

 ### Data Preprocess

-Need two file
+Need at least one file
-1. a tabular data table with
+1. a csv file with
   - first column: SIMILES
   - second to last column: float (regression), int (classification)

-2. a tuple (train, test, val) of row indices to split the data.
+2. (optional) a pickle file with a tuple (train, test, val) of row indices (splits).

 ### Train
 ```shell